Electrostatics/electrostatics.github.io/examples/potentials_of_mean_force.md

 <a id="Perform"></a>
-<h3>Performing the electrostatic calculation</h3>
+<h4>Performing the electrostatic calculation</h4>

 Finally, we will use these input coefficient maps in an APBS calculation to solve the linearized Poisson-Boltzmann equation using sequential focusing.
-The APBS input file available for download below (Apbs-solv.in) performs six calculations:
+The APBS input file, Apbs-solv.in, performs six calculations:

 * Three sequential focusing calculations for the problem with the peptide in solution ("solvated")
 * Three sequential focusing calculations for the problem with the peptide in the membrane dielectric ("reference")